Dog Days Profile: Jim Corbett, Sanctuary Prophet of Post-Desert Quakerism

-In the Ken Burns Vietnam documentary, there’s an episode which is called “Things Fall Apart.”
+In the 2017 Ken Burns Vietnam documentary, there’s an episode called “Things Fall Apart.”
 It appears to center on an incident of violence during the January, 1968 Tet Offensive that produced one of the most unforgettable images of the war.
 This image still produces intense reactions.
 Indeed, this photo was back on the front pages after that Ken Burns episode.

 And I have something to say about that.